 You can get a tomahawk for a cool $10 and while it may seem like a good idea at the time the truth is, it’s a POS.
 A few companies that fit this bill include SZCO and BudK.

 As you can see there are a ton of brands that make tomahawks.
-Obviously, this list is a generally guide.
-SOG for instance makes some very cheap tomahawks out of poor quality materials.
+Obviously, this list is a general guide.
+SOG, for instance, makes some very cheap tomahawks out of poor quality materials.
 As a rule of thumb, you get what you pay for.

 Types of Tomahawks